I-TECH-UW/OpenELIS-Global-2/google-summer-of-code-2024.md

 ## Introduction
 ![](https://)

-Getting started Guide for onbarding GSoC'24 prospective contributors in `OpenElis Global`.
+Getting started Guide for onboarding GSoC'24 prospective contributors in `OpenElis Global` AKA `OpenElis Global 2` .

-We understand how painful it might be for new onboarding contributors to get started to `penElis Global 2` , As the project continues to evolve, it’s essential to ensure that our documentation remains up-to-date and accessible.
+We understand how painful it might be for new onboarding contributors to get started to `OpenElis Global 2` , As the project continues to evolve, it’s essential to ensure that our documentation remains up-to-date and accessible.
 We understand that navigating a new project can be challenging, especially for prospective contributors.
 Therefore, this documentation serves as a central hub for all information related to our project, making it easier for newcomers to get started.

 ## OpenELIS Global 2